cs-au-dk/Artemis/docs/sections/server-concolic-advice.rst

     N.B.
 This result is not necessarily final.
 If there are outstanding traces which have been suggested by Artemis but not yet executed then these may open up new possible explorations when they are executed.

+    *Errors:* If there has not been any trace recorded with that id; if there is a trace in-progress.